Annibor/dog-adoption/README.md

 ## Agile Planning

-The development of *Dog rescue center* was meticulously planned and executed following agile methodologies.
+The development of *PawPal* was meticulously planned and executed following agile methodologies.
 This section outlines the user stories and epics that guided the development process, ensuring that each feature not only meets the users' expectations but also enriches their interaction with the app.

 ### Structuring Development with User Stories

-At the heart of my agile planning were the User Stories - the narratives that captured the essence of what the users, both general visitors and registered members, sought from *Dog rescue center*.
+At the heart of my agile planning were the User Stories - the narratives that captured the essence of what the users, both general visitors and registered members, sought from *PawPal*.
 These stories facilitated a deep understanding of the audience's needs, guiding the development process from a user-centric perspective.

 ### Task Breakdown and Epic Creation